Blog

 One of the most significant barriers to fleet electrification is the upfront cost of EV charging infrastructure.
 However, Charging-as-a-Service (CaaS) has emerged as a solution to help fleet owners overcome this hurdle.

-CaaS providers, such as Electrada offer a comprehensive approach to EV charging infrastructure, including design, installation, maintenance, and ongoing support.
+CaaS providers, such as Electrada, offer a comprehensive approach to EV charging infrastructure, including design, installation, maintenance, and ongoing support.
 By partnering with a CaaS provider, fleet owners can mitigate the upfront costs and risks associated with transitioning to electric vehicles.

 Costs of EV Charging